C4NS1N/AI-Code-Translator/README.md

 ```

 **Windows**

-\ndownload project and extract it on folder
+- Download the project and extract it to a folder, then follow the instructions
-after:

 ```bash
 cd path/to/AI-Code-Translator
 ```